HaylzRandom/mini-js-projects/projects/netflix-navigation/README.md

-# 3D Background Boxes
+# Netflix Navigation

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project based on Netflix natvigation from a time ago

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was recreate the mobile navigation of the Netflix company homepage from a time ago

 ## Tech Stack